 Choosing your surgeon is the most important decision you will make, other than deciding to have breast augmentation.
 The best way to minimize risks and achieve the results you want is to pick a surgeon who is highly qualified in training and experience – someone who has artistic skill as well, because you’re looking for visual pleasing results.

-Dr. Brady Harris is triple board certified, and he specializes in breast augmentation.
-Bonus: he is very personable and easy to talk to, so you can be comfortable honestly discussing your concerns and desired results.
-You can watch some down-to-earth conversations about breast augmentation with our Backstage Pass.
+Dr. Brady Harris is triple board certified, and specializes in breast augmentation.
+He is very personable and easy to talk to, so you can be comfortable honestly discussing your concerns and desired results.
+And to learn more about the procedures, you can watch some down-to-earth conversations about breast augmentation with our Backstage Pass.

 Follow Doctor’s Orders